-Can a rod with a welded nut be substituted for a bolt with a forged head?
+Can a threaded rod with a welded nut be substituted for a bolt with a forged head?

 We often see fastener distributors and manufacturers without forging capabilities talking customers into switching from a headed bolt to a rod with a nut since they are unable to provide the forged product that was engineered into the structure.
-Making the decision to switch from a bolt with a forged head to a rod with a nut should always be approved by an engineer to prevent any liability in making such a substitution should a failure of the fasteners occur.
+We see this most frequently with regard to headed anchor bolts.
+Making the decision to switch from a bolt with a forged head to a rod with a nut should always be approved the Engineer of Record to prevent any liability in making such a substitution should a failure of the fasteners occur.

 Wedge Testing per ASTM F606